Shawarma-dot-com/Treasure/README.md

 # Treasure
-Game which i created when i was learning python
+THis game was created as a project during my python course ('-')